UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 Each qc plot also has options to adjust the plot height and width, as well as a download button for a pdf output located above each plot.

-In qc to these exciting qc plots, you also have access to the data generated within table form.
+In addition to these exciting qc plots, you also have access to the data generated within table form.

 The data generated is also sorted based on the following datasets: